aweiteka/pulp-dockerfiles/README.md

 * [Kubernetes](https://developers.google.com/compute/docs/containers#kubernetes)

 ## Component Images
+Start the containers in this order.

+### pulp data
+Shared configuration container.
+Provides volumes `/etc/pulp/` and `/var/www`

+    docker run -d -e MONGO=$(hostname -i) --name pulp-data pulp/data

+### Qpid
+Messaging queue

+    docker run -d -p 5672:5672 --name pulp-qpid pulp/qpid

+### Mongo DB
+MongoDB is the datastore for pulp content

+    docker run -d -t -p 27017:27017 scollier/mongodb

+### web server
+The is the pulp web server for the REST API and serving static content from pulp.
+This container also sets up the mongo database.
+It requires syslog so for now we mount /dev/log and run as `--privileged`.

+    docker run -d -t --privileged -v /dev/log:/dev/log --volumes-from pulp-data -p 443:443 pulp/apache

 ### Server
 This is the core pulp server image that may be invoked several ways.